The Mission of the American Vanguard Board of Directors

 To help maintain the independence of the Board, the Company will not retain a Director or a Director’s firm to provide significant professional or financial services to the Company outside of the ordinary course of business, except in exceptional circumstances and only upon the recommendation of Management and with the consent of a majority of the independent Directors of the Board.
 Each Director is expected to disclose any circumstances material to the Director that might be perceived as a conflict of interest and recuse himself or herself from Board discussions regarding such topics.

-It is appropriate for management to report once a year to the Nominating and Corporate Governance Committee the status of Board compensation in relation to other comparable U.S. companies.
+It is appropriate for the Nominating and Corporate Governance Committee and the Compensation Committee to report biannually to the Board on the status of Board compensation in relation to other comparable U.S. companies.
 As part of a Director’s total compensation and to create a direct link with corporate performance, the Board believes that a meaningful portion of a Director’s compensation should come in the form of equity.
-Changes in board compensation, if any, should come at the suggestion of the Nominating and Corporate Governance Committee, but with full discussion and concurrence by the Board.
+Changes in board compensation, if any, should come at the suggestion of both the Nominating and Corporate Governance Committee and Compensation Committee, but with full discussion and concurrence by the Board.

 In order ensure that the Board is operating efficiently and fulfilling its duties properly, the Board and its committees under the guidance of counsel shall conduct self-evaluations annually.
 The results of those evaluations shall be reported to the Board for consideration of improvements to processes or otherwise.

-Periodically, but not less than annually, the independent Directors will meet in Executive Session at least one time each year.
+In conjunction with each regular meeting of the Board, non-management Directors will meet in Executive Session, which sessions will be chaired by the lead director.
 The format of these meetings will include a discussion with the Chief Executive Officer on each occasion.

 The Board believes that management speaks for the Company.
 Individual Board members may, from time to time at the request of management, meet or otherwise communicate with various constituencies of the Company.
 If comments from the Board are appropriate, they should, in most cases, come from the Chairman.